vahnatai/stack-2-game/README.md

 ## Running the Project

+You will need a .env file to not have to set environment variables manually.
+To use default values for everything, `cp .dist.env .env`.

 You will need a local PostgreSQL server with a user and database you have access to.
 For a simple setup that matches the example environment variable credentials, try a default installation and run the following as the postgres user:

 ```